nextauthjs/next-auth/docs/docs/reference/06-adapters/typeorm.md

 title: TypeORM
 ---

-# TypeORM

 This Adapter is used to support SQL-flavored databases (like SQLite, MySQL, MSSQL, MariaDB, CockroachDB, etc.) through [TypeORM](https://typeorm.io), and mostly kept around for legacy reasons.
 (See the warning below.)

 :::note
-If you previously used this Adapter with MongoDB, check out the [MongoDB Adapter](/adapters/mongodb) instead.
+If you previously used this Adapter with MongoDB, check out the [MongoDB Adapter](/reference/adapters/mongodb) instead.
 :::

 :::warning